 Security and merchant risk

 Security is a critical part of any web-based business because online apps can be exposed or compromised in many different ways.
-Before you submit your app, you need to make sure that it's secure so that the merchants who use it won't be at risk.
+Ensure your app is secure before submission to protect merchants from potential risks.

 Security